outflux3/TextformatterSoundmanager/README.md

 ### Advanced Features

 *  Using other pages for storing music as playlists.
-You can create a field to hold a tag for a ***page*** and then refer to that tag in your shortcode.
+You can create a field to hold a tag for a *page* and then refer to that tag in your shortcode.
-The shortcode word would be smplaylist instead of smplayer.
+The shortcode word would be `smplaylist` instead of `smplayer`.
 The module will search the site for pages with that tag in that field.
 Then it will output all of the audio files in that page's audio field using the player and settings you specify.
 See the module configuration to select the tag field and adjust your shortcode words.